gribscan/gribscan/magician.md

     return variable_key, dimension_key
 ```

 `m2key` is run once per GRIB message in each dataset.
-It must return a two-element `tuple`, where the first is used to determine in which variable the message will end up and the second
+It must return a two-element `tuple`, where the first is used to determine in which variable the message will end up and the second will determine the coordinates of the message, e.g. the corresponding timestamp and vertical level.

 ### variable_hook